trailblazer/trailblazer/README.md

 One design goal in Trailblazer's operation layer is to make asnynchronous processing a no-brainer.
 As operations are stateless that is easily achieved: Basically, any operation can be sent to a background process.
 Trailblazer makes you think in domain operations that come with free background processing.
 This is completely different to a monolithic model with hundreds of methods and the omnipresent thought of "How to make this part async?".

+{Notes: do validation in realtime, send work of Operation to bg}

 ### Testing Operations